josephernest/Yopp/README.md

 Installation
 ----
 Create a folder on your server and put `index.php` there, that's it!
+(Don't forget to give write permission to this folder).

 How does it work?
 ----